whileNazaTrue/terroria/README.md

 ##
 After this you will be done and you can join and play with your friends!
 Have fun!

+## Things to keep in mind

+- Remember to make backups, local if possible.
+- Terraria has an autosave feature, but if you want to save when closing the server you must do this gracefully.
+Also the google notebook may turn the server of when some inactivity, so also take that into account to avoid data loss.

+## Possible future improvements

+- Different services for deployment, such as cloudfare.

 ## Special thanks.

 Thanks to [thecoder-001](https://github.com/thecoder-001).
 They created the code for this to be run on Minecraft.
 I inspired a big part of their code to make mine into reality, and it served as a guide for me to understand how to make this work.\n